UbhiTS/tvdb-file-renamer/README.md

-# The TVDB File Renamer
+# :construction_worker: The TVDB File Renamer
 A quick utility that helps you organize your **Media Library** by scraping **TheTVDB.com** website and renaming your files in a neat and clean fashion.
 It's **extremely helpful** for **Plex**, **Kodi** or other media servers if you know what I mean :wink: :wink:.

 Also helps you with missing episodes (example given below).